There’s a fat man inside me struggling to get out.

 - 1 glop LorAnn Banana Emulsion (1 glop = 1 giant drop)

 - 5 drops LorAnn Marshmallow Flavoring (use an eye dropper)

 - 1 sprinkle Coconut Shavings

-For basic hot cocoa, simply mix the cocoa, sweetener, vanilla extract and salt into the hot cashew milk.
+For basic hot cocoa, simply mix the cocoa, sweetener, English toffee extract and salt into the hot cashew milk.